the-carlisle-group/PracticalAPL/APLSource/Chapters/Chapter1.md

-# Chapter 1
+# Chapter 1 - Introduction to Arrays and Functions

-## Introduction to Arrays and Functions
+## The Basics

 Let's add two numbers in APL using the `plus` function: